“For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.” —John 3:16

 The Bible addresses the steps to salvation in several different places, including in the Acts of the Apostles.
 In this book, Paul and Silas find themselves in a jail in Philippi, beaten and fastened to the stocks in a painful position.
 Together, they prayed and sang songs of worship until a sizable earthquake struck, breaking the walls of the prison and freeing Paul and Silas from their captivity.
-The jailer was horrified— laws of the time dictated that a jailer who lost his prisoners should be condemned to death— but was shocked to find Paul and Silas still within the jail.
+The jailer was horrified; losing prisoners was a crime punishable by death during this time.
+Then, he was shocked to find that Paul and Silas were still within the jail.

 Forgiveness in the Bible

 Christianity is about following the guidance of the Bible, but it’s important to remember the passages about forgiveness.
 As stated in 1 John 1:9, “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
 After seeking forgiveness, it’s possible for any recovering Christian addict to return to the embrace of the Lord and continue the quest for salvation.

 The mistakes you make in your past don’t have to dictate your future.
 Being saved isn’t a use-it-or-lose-it opportunity.
 As a Christian with an addiction, you can certainly achieve salvation, but it’s up to you to right your wrongs.
 Only then will God forgive you and, consequently, save you.